 - Group the Portfolio into segments that identify geographic locations and group the portfolio by property characteristics.
 This will allow Management to apply the same metrics to similar properties. - Engage third party market appraisals for a portion of its portfolio which comprises at least 20% of the number of properties which make up at least 25% of the gross book value of the portfolio.
-The balance of the properties will undergo an internal valuation which will be verified by a comparative appraisal and audited by RLB LLP (the Commercial REIT's auditor).

-- Properties must be appraised by a third party at least once every five years. - Properties will not be appraised by a third party within 18 months of acquisition (unless it is necessary for mortgage financing). - Properties will not be required to be appraised in a year, if within the next 12 months it is scheduled for mortgage maturity.
+The balance of the properties will undergo an internal valuation which will be verified by a comparative appraisal and audited by RLB LLP (the Commercial REIT's auditor). - Properties must be appraised by a third party at least once every five years. - Properties will not be appraised by a third party within 18 months of acquisition (unless it is necessary for mortgage financing). - Properties will not be required to be appraised in a year, if within the next 12 months it is scheduled for mortgage maturity.

-2020 saw the cumulative fair value adjustment on investment properties increase \$9.0 million to \$67.9 million from \$58.9 million at December 31, 2019.
+2021 saw the cumulative fair value adjustment on investment properties increase \$194 million to \$261.9 million from \$67.9 million at December 31, 2020.

-Fair Value of Investment Properties (under IFRS 13) (\$ thousands, except where noted) 2020 2019 Balance, beginning of year \$799,726 \$738,440 Acquisitions through purchase of assets 156,531 9,970 Additions through capital expenditures on existing investment properties 6,003 11,441 Disposals through sale of investment properties (13,562) (21,647) Amortization of leasing costs and straight-line rent 1,427 2,662 Fair value gain on investment properties and disposed properties 67,904 58,860 Balance, end of year \$1,018,029 \$799,726
+Fair Value of Investment Properties (under IFRS 13) (\$ thousands, except where noted) 2021 2020 Balance, beginning of year \$1,018,029 \$799,726 Acquisitions through purchase of assets 110,840 156,531 Additions through capital expenditures on existing investment properties 6,908 6,003 Disposals through sale of investment properties (85,172) (13,562) Investment properties held for sale (415,185) - Amortization of leasing costs and straight-line rent 1,444 1,427 Fair value gain on investment properties and disposed properties 261,941 67,904 Balance, end of year \$898,805 \$1 ,018,029